KevinWorkman/HappyCoding/tutorials/libgdx/_posts/2018-05-21-hello-world.md

 You should always store your rates as per-second values and multiply them by the delta time to get the distance for the current frame!

+# Homework

+- If you started with the Processing tutorials, recreate some of your basic Processing sketches in libGDX.
+Keep it simple for now and don't worry about user input or making it into a game.
+- Implement the [random walker](http://happycoding.io/examples/processing/animation/random-walker) in libGDX.